/ TIMETABLE / EXHIBITIONS

 and China Moses.

-and in awe of the beautiful.'
+of the beautiful.'
 Resident

 Ash Reid is a former retail assistant.
 Her recent projects have